NJ2020/Image-Compositing/README.md

 In Image-to-image translation problems, we map a high resolution input grid to a high resolution output grid.
 Both are renderings of the same underlying structure with the only difference in the surface appearance.
 The authors designed the generator architecture around these considerations.
 They used an encoder-decoder network in which the input is passed through a series of layers that progressively downsample, until a bottleneck layer, at which point the process is reversed.

-> To preserve the low-level details, skip connections are used.
+> To preserve the low-level details, skip connections were used.
 Specifically, skip connections are added between each layer i and layer n − i, where n is the total number of layers.
 Each skip connection simply concatenates all channels at layer i with those at layer n − i.

 ```Architecture:
 Encoder:  E(64, 1) - E(64, 1) - E(64, 2) - E(128, 2) - E(256, 2) - E(512, 2) - E(512, 2) - E(512, 2) - E(512, 2)